 His focus on drawing the workless into work leads him to support some policies to which contemporary conservatives object, notably a European-style health-insurance system and the legislation commonly known as Obamacare.
 As Glazer sees it, the reform, by extending Medicaid to people more prosperous than those it currently covers, removes a disincentive to work harder and make more money.
 Our jobs for poor people are on the whole made very unattractive, he says.
 Compare that to Europe, where it isnt only immigrants who do poor jobs and where those jobs are much more attractive.
 Theyre more attractive because they include things like vacations.
 They include health care.
 The jobs dont include it, but health care comes anyway.

 So Glazer remains open to government-sponsored social-insurance schemesbecause of his belief in work as a foundation for family life.
 Americans, he notes in The Limits of Social Policy, like to see government benefits assisting their own hard efforts, rather than simply maintaining others in failure.
+(See The Urban Crisis After 40 Years: An interview with Nathan Glazer.)

 In the late 1990s, Glazer toyed with the idea that blacks exceptional situationan abiding preoccupation of his careermight mean that affirmative action and similar efforts were unavoidable.